Greg McKegg: Playing career

 As a free agent, McKegg opted to return to former club, the New York Rangers, agreeing to a one-year, two-way contract on July 28, 2021.

 At the conclusion of his contract with the Rangers, McKegg left as a free agent and was signed to a two-year, two-way contract with the Edmonton Oilers on July 13, 2022.

+On September 25, 2024, McKegg signed a one-year contract with BK Mladá Boleslav of the Czech Extraliga.
+On October 31st, 2024, it was announced that McKegg would part ways with the team before playing a game after seriously injuring his knee in a training session and requiring surgery.